FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Set the bench order

 In Draft, there is no captain and therefore no double points.
-All players earn standard points with no multipliers.
+All players earn standard points.

 Valid formations follow the same core constraints as Classic FPL: